rswamidasan/Dev_Data_Products/README.md

 The shiny app can be run by going to the URl: https://rswamidasan.shinyapps.io/CLT-Explorer

-The presentation may be viewd at URL: http://rpubs.com/robin_dasan/101090#
+The presentation may be viewed at URL: http://rpubs.com/robin_dasan/101090#